AwalaApp/specs/rs000-core.md

 #### Parcel

-A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the octet `0x50` ("P" in ASCII) as its _concrete message format signature_.
+A parcel encapsulates a service message and is serialized with the [Relaynet Abstract Message Format (RAMF)](rs001-ramf.md), using the octet `0x50` ("P" in ASCII) as its _concrete message type_.
 Gateways and the target endpoint MUST enforce the post-deserialization validation listed in the RAMF specification.

 The payload [ciphertext](https://en.wikipedia.org/wiki/Ciphertext) MUST be serialized as a [CMS enveloped data](https://tools.ietf.org/html/rfc5652#section-6) value with exactly one recipient (`RecipientInfo`).
 The encryption key SHOULD be generated with the [Relaynet Channel Session Protocol](rs003-key-agreement.md) -- Alternatively, the key MAY be that of the target endpoint's certificate, in which case the CMS value MUST be serialized with the `KeyTransRecipientInfo` choice.
 Extensions to this document MAY support alternative CMS structures.